-To ensure that mismatch of the common-mode filter capacitors does not translate to a differential voltage, the reference common-mode capacitors (C{R CM1} and C{R CM2}) are chosen to be 10 times smaller than the reference differential capacitor, making them 3.3 nF each.
+To ensure that mismatch of the common-mode filter capacitors does not translate to a differential voltage, the reference common-mode capacitors (C{R_CM1} and C{R_CM2}) are chosen to be 10 times smaller than the reference differential capacitor, making these capacitors each 3.3 nF.
 Again, the resulting cutoff frequency for the common-mode filters is roughly 20 times larger than the differential filter, making the matching of the cutoff frequencies less critical.